 - Lead encephalopathy

 - Periarteritis nodosa.

 Effects of Hypertension

-The common organs damaged by long-standing hypertension are heart, kidneys, blood vessels, retina and central nervous system.
+The common organs damaged by long-standing hypertension are heart, kidneys, blood vessels, retina, and central nervous system.

-Increased myocardial work leads to concentric hypertrophy of left ventricle, angina pectoris and accelerated coronary artery disease.
+Increased myocardial work leads to concentric hypertrophy of the left ventricle, angina pectoris and accelerated coronary artery disease.
 There is systolic as well as diastolic dysfunction.

 Hypertension may cause microaneurysms which may rupture and cause cerebral hemorrhage.
-Accelerated atherosclerosis may cause cerebral thrombosis, embolism and infarction.
+Accelerated atherosclerosis may cause cerebral thrombosis, embolism, and infarction.
 Cerebral arteriolar spasm may cause hypertensive encephalopathy.

 - Grade I: Arteriolar narrowing leading to copper wire and silver wire appearance.